Expert Tenant Broker "No Fee"

 1,800

-Tenant Broker’s Perspective: office buildings being demolished or converted to residential are driving up rental prices at 140 West 57th Street.
+Tenant Broker’s Perspective: Return-to-office mandates are driving up rental prices at 140 West 57th Street.
 This trend is projected to continue.
 Opportunities for subleases remain available at 140 West 57th Street and in the nearby Columbus Circle neighborhood.

 Find My Space!